rsdoiel/antenna/archives/2025/science_and_technology_2025.30.md

 date: 2025-07-28, from: NASA breaking news

-NASA has selected Barrios Technology, LLC, in Houston to provide technical integration services for the agency’s human space flight programs.
+NASA has selected Barrios Technology, LLC, in Houston to provide technical integration services for the agency’s human spaceflight programs.
 The Mission Technical Integration Contract is a cost-plus-award-fee and cost-plus-incentive fee contract with core and indefinite-delivery/indefinite-quantity requirements.
 It has a total estimated value of approximately $450 million, and a period of performance beginning Oct.
-1, [&#8230;]
+1, and [&#8230;]

 <br>